please check our News and Views page for the latest additions to our product line !

 The number one issue in aquaponics is the uncontrolled reproduction of Tilapia in the system, which eventually leads to overcrowding and stunted growth.
 Additionally, if newborn fry somehow get in the grow trays they will start eating the roots of the plants relentlessly and will not stop until the plants are dead.

-Due to the natural genetic makeup of each individual pure breed, our breeder colonies made up of Hornorum males and Mossambica females will produce fry that are almost all male naturally; not treated with sex-reversal hormones as is the current industry accepted practice.
+Due to the natural genetic makeup of each individual pure breed, our breeder colonies made up of Hornorum males and Mossambica females or Hornorum males and pure breed Nile females will produce fry that are almost all male naturally; not treated with sex-reversal hormones as is the current industry accepted practice.

 No females, no hanky-panky in your tanks, life is good.

-The hybrid males, in the mean time, will grow faster and bigger than either of their parents and will inherit some of the male's "improved body form".
+The hybrid males, in the mean time, due to a quirk of nature termed "Hybrid Vigor" will grow faster and bigger than either of their parents and will inherit some of the Hornorum male's "improved body form".

-This combined with Tilapia's natural resistance to disease and ability to thrive in much less than perfect water conditions makes them the ideal fish for aquaponic systems.
+This combined with Tilapia's natural resistance to disease and ability to thrive in much less than perfect water conditions makes it the ideal fish for aquaponic systems.

 It is also a great business opportunity besides selling table-ready Tilapia!